sorapk/github-finder/README.md

 ## Implementation Highlights

 - Implemented presentational components functionally.
-- Manage scope and access of each components' using React Hook Context API.
+- Manage scope and access of each components' using React Hook useContext API.
-- Abstract state updates and edits with Redux reducer pattern using React Hook Context API.
+- Abstract state updates and edits with Redux reducer pattern using React useReducer API.

 ## Environment Setup